The National Academy for IDEA Administrative Law Judges and Impartial Hearing Officers Established 2002

 Program

-At the 20th National Academy for IDEA Administrative Law Judges and Impartial Hearing Officers, you’ll experience a high-quality program that will allow for ample opportunities to engage with nationally recognized speakers on topics that matter to your day-to-day work.
+The Academy will provide a high-quality program that will allow for ample opportunities to engage with nationally recognized speakers on topics that matter to your day-to-day work.
 You’ll also have opportunities to collaborate with colleagues from around the country who have a wealth of experience and varying perspectives.

 8:15 a.m. – 9:00 a.m.
 Registration and Sign-in